How to Make Computer Music: A Step-by-Step Guide for Beginners

 • Equip yourself with essential hardware and software for audio production.

-• Understand the basics of audio interfaces, studio reference monitors, headphones and DAWs to create professional tracks.
+• Understand the basics of audio interfaces, studio reference monitors, headphones, and DAWs to create professional tracks.

 Essential Equipment